josamontiel/Detection-Engineering-Framework/Background-and-Introduction.md

 Within the complexity of the security architecture, framework can provide structure and overview.
 Such frameworks enable control over the development of the use cases and provide insight into identify how well an organization can defend against cyber threats.

-**🎯 The use case framework should allow the SOC:**
+**🎯 The Detection Engineering Framework should allow the SOC:**

 - ✅ To ensure stakeholder objectives are met uniformly
-- ✅ To capture gaps and challenges early on during the creation of use cases
+- ✅ To capture gaps and challenges early on during the creation of use cases or detections
 - ✅ To have a holistic "frame of reference" where detection use cases can be categorized into
 - ✅ To engineer detection capabilities in a consistent & methodological manner
-- ✅ To quickly see where use cases are lacking and need more attention
+- ✅ To quickly see where use cases or detections are lacking and need more attention
 - ✅ To facilitate a phased approach of expanding new use cases based on a large variety of inputs and priorities in the form of Use Case Roadmap

 ### ⚡ Principles of the Framework